-According to the Center for Substance Abuse Research, the high from crack cocaine begins immediately after drug is inhaled and will last about 5 to 15 minutes.
+The high from crack cocaine begins immediately after drug is inhaled and will last about 5 to 15 minutes.
 Effects of crack include hyper stimulation, increased breathing, paranoia, anxiety, euphoria, increased heart rate, dilated pupils and depression.

 In addition, crack abuse can cause a user to lose sleep, which will result in a person’s immune system malfunctioning, and crack use will cause a user’s pupils to dilate, and can cause their eyes to swell.
 Crack abuse can also cause a person to have uncontrollable twitching and will cause a person to become extremely active.
 Moreover, crack cocaine can cause a person’s teeth damage and can cause a person to forget to eat and drink, resulting in malnutrition and rapid weight loss.

 All in all, crack cocaine effects can cause long-term and short-term problems to a user’s brain and body, and some of these effects are extremely dangerous.